-'Hamborgarhryggur' is another common dish that is essentially a hog roast.
-A sweet glaze and sauce made out of Coca Cola give a pleasant contrast with the meat's salt.
-It is also served with caramelized potatoes, pickled red onion, and some vegetables.
+"Hamborarhryggur" is another typical dish.
+Essentially, it's a hog roast.
+It has a sweet glaze and sauce made out of Coca-Cola that contrast pleasantly with the meat's salt.
+Icelanders serve hamborgarhryggur with caramelized potatoes, pickled red onion, and vegetables.

-Games such as reindeer and ptarmigan are also popular.
-Reindeer only resides in the east of Iceland, but ptarmigan – or 'rjúpa' in Icelandic, can be found all over the country - and is the most popular game meat.
-Hunters may take only a certain number of ptarmigans each year - and for some people, Christmas doesn't come unless they get this dish.
+Game meat, such as reindeer and ptarmigan, are also popular.
+Reindeer only reside in the east of Iceland, but ptarmigan – or "rjupa" in Icelandic – can be found all over Iceland.
+It's the most popular game meat.
+Hunters may take only a certain number of ptarmigan each year.
+For some people, Christmas doesn't come unless they get this dish.

-These would be the most common dishes - but other ones are also coming in strong, such as turkey, premium cuts of beef, geese, and luxurious seafood such as langoustine (Icelandic lobster) or salmon.
-Seafood soup or lobster soup is also popular as a starter or even as a main course.
+Less common – but still popular – dishes include turkey, premium cuts of beef, and geese.
+Expensive seafood like langoustine (Icelandic lobster) or salmon is also served.
+Seafood or lobster soup is popular as a starter or main course.

-If you go to a Christmas buffet in Iceland, you'll be able to taste hangikjöt, gravlax, laufabrauð, flatkökur (flatbread), and different types of herring.
+If you go to a Christmas buffet in Iceland, you can taste hangikjot, gravlax, laufabraud, flatkokur (flatbread), and herring.

 Illustration by Haukur Valdimar Pálsson

-The Icelandic Santa Clauses, or Yule Lads as they are often referred to (they're called 'jólasveinar' in Icelandic), are 13 in total, and all of them are named after their characteristics.
-The Icelandic Yule Lads live in the highlands, with their troll parents Grýla and Leppalúði, and their big, black cat, simply called the Christmas Cat ('jólakötturinn').
+What is Santa Claus called in Iceland?
+There are 13 Icelandic Santa Clauses, often referred to as Yule lads.
+They're called "Jolasveinar" in Icelandic and named after their characteristics.
+The Icelandic Yule Lads live in the highlands with their troll parents, Gryla and Leppaludi.
+They have a big, black cat called Jolakotturinn (the Christmas Cat).

-Grýla is the mother; she is a giant troll and a very nasty one.
-She likes nothing better to eat than nasty or naughty children, who she cooks in a large pot.
-She is rather fat, so it seems like she gets a handful of naughty children to eat each year.
+Their mother, Gryla, is a giant, evil troll.
+She eats naughty children, who she cooks in a large pot.
+She is rather fat, so it seems she gets quite a few naughty children to eat each year.

-Leppalúði is the father.
-He's not too keen on eating children and is a rather useless chap.
-He's a skinny troll and basically does whatever Grýla tells him to do, so he often picks up the naughty kids for her to put in her pot.
+Their father, Leppaludi is a skinny troll who's not too keen on eating children.
+He's a rather useless chap and does whatever Gryla tells him to do, so he often picks up the naughty kids for her.

-The Christmas Cat also loves the taste of humans, no matter if they've been naughty or not.
-However, the only people the cat gets to eat each year are the ones that didn't get a new item of clothing before Christmas.
-So if you don't want your loved one to be eaten by a giant troll cat in Iceland, you'd better give them at least one pair of socks!
+The Icelandic Christmas Cat also loves the taste of humans, whether they've been naughty or nice.
+However, the only people the cat gets to eat are those who didn't get a new item of clothing before Christmas.
+So if you don't want a giant troll cat to eat your loved ones in Iceland, you'd better give them at least one pair of socks!

-Here you can listen to Iceland's most famous singer, Björk, singing about the Icelandic Christmas Cat - and read the translation of the text from Icelandic to English.
+Here, you can listen to Iceland's most famous singer, Bjork, singing about the Icelandic Christmas Cat.
+You can read the translation from Icelandic to English.

-Grýla and Leppalúði have 13 children, all of whom are male, that are the Icelandic Santa Clauses.
-They're all a bit naughty - although they have softened up a bit in recent years and have started leaving presents for kids in their shoes if they leave one in their window each night.
-If you've misbehaved, you'll get a rotten potato.
+Gryla and Leppaludi have 13 sons – the Icelandic Santa Clauses.
+They're all a bit naughty, although they've softened up a bit in recent years.
+They leave presents in shoes children place in the window.
+If you've been naughty, you'll get a rotten potato.

-Thirteen days before Christmas Eve (on the night of the 11th of December), the first Santa comes to town, Sheep Cote Clod ('Stekkjastaur').
+The first Santa, Stekkjastaur (Sheep Cote Clod), comes to town 13 days before Christmas Eve (on the night of Dec.
+11).
 He has a wooden leg and likes to frighten farmer's sheep.

 Illustration by Haukur Valdimar Pálsson

-The next night, Stubby arrives, the shortest one of them all.
-And so on it goes, every night.
-After Stubby, Spoonlicker comes, then Pot Scraper, Bowl Licker, Door Slammer, Skyr Gobbler, Sausage Sweeper, Window Peeker, Door Sniffer, Meat Hook and lastly Candle Beggar.
+The next night, Stubby arrives, the shortest of them all.
+And on it goes, every night.
+Spoonlicker comes next, then Pot Scraper, Bowl Licker, Door Slammer, and Skyr Gobbler.
+Sausage Swiper follows, then Window Peeker, Door Sniffer, Meat Hook, and – finally – Candle Beggar.

-On that day, it is customary to throw bonfires around the country when many people also use up the leftovers of their New Year's Eve fireworks.
+It's common to light bonfires around Iceland on that day.
+Many people also use up the leftovers of their New Year's Eve fireworks.